chengpitchi/horiseon-refactoring/README.md

 2. Group the repeated class selectors with the same styles to the corresponding section selectors.
 3. Remove the repeated class seelctors from the file.
 4. Examine and ensure the order of the selectors lised in the file following the logical sequence.
+5. Change the background color code to #17579B of aside section after evaluating by Wave tool.

 ## How to review the solution

-1. Click the Github Page link to open the page in Chrome browser.
-On the page, right click "Inspect" to review the code in Dev Mode.
+1. Click the Github Page link https://chengpitchi.github.io/horiseon-refactoring/ to open the page in Chrome browser.
+On the page, right click "Inspect" to review the code in Chrome browser Dev Mode.
+Use the Wave tool to evaluate the accessibilty of the website.

-2. Click the Github repository link to examine the files in the repository.
+2. Click the Github repository link https://github.com/chengpitchi/horiseon-refactoring to examine the files in the repository.

 ## Installation